Carnegie Libraries of Washington

 Occasionally I don't know where to place a given library.
 Bobinski doesn't state there was a grant, and neither does the Wikipedia page.
 However, the Yakima Valley System's history page mentions a 1903 grant of $10,000, and a 1907 new library dedication.
 The grant date coincides with that for North Yakima, although the latter date does not.

-This is a Robbins-Tillquist postcard, which was printed askew.
+(L) Robbins-Tillquist postcard, printed askew.